 - How are you feeling today?
 In the chat, rank your feeling from 1-10.

 - Describe how you’re feeling, using the weather as a metaphor.
 For example, “I’m feeling cloudy with a chance of sunlight.”

 - What’s your story?
 This activity requires participants to select an artifact that represents a piece of themselves or their story – it can be an item in their home that holds a greater significance or has a deeper meaning behind it.
 Artifact exercises can be done in pairs or groups of three.

 And lastly, as captain of the ship, you’ll want to wrap up each session with a debrief.
 Consider posing a few open ended questions on a slide and ask the large group to share out.
 Even if this is just for a few minutes, it’s always important to help folks process what they’ve learned during their time together.
 We like to share a slide for a minute, and then drop the questions into the chat box as we resume gallery view.
 This ensures that the community you’ve built together can see each other as they answer.

-To continue learning from Cara Collective and other workforce development organizations around the country, join our upcoming Workforce Development Institute, which provides organizations with the opportunity to learn from and workshop best practices.
+To continue learning from Cara Collective and other workforce development organizations around the country, join our upcoming Workforce Development Solutions Lab, which provides organizations with the opportunity to learn from and workshop best practices.
 Want more information?
 Click here to browse all of our resources and learning opportunities.